mtgjson/mtgjson-website/docs/data-models/card-deck/index.md

 > ### number
 >
 > The number of the card.
-Can be prefixed or suffixed with a `*` or other characters for promotional sets.
+Cards can be prefixed or suffixed with a `*` or other characters for promotional qualities.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`